bthovda/SystemAir_WebInterface/README.md

 # SystemAir_WebInterface
 Created by Bjoern Tore Hovda

-Web interface for SystemAir residental HVAC units
+Web interface for SystemAir residential HVAC units VTR

 The modbus driver is based on this repository: https://github.com/wimpy87/sambus.
 (Thank you Atle!!)